Privacy Notice

 The following aspects contribute to the implementation of an Urban Data Platform:

-• Access to relevant data from various sources or existence of data collected
+• Access to relevant data from various sources or the existence of data collected.

-• Innovation environment in the city promoting the development of skills and interest to work with data
+• An innovative environment in the city promoting the development of skills and interest in working with data.

-• Presence of collaboration between institutions facilitating the data access and exchange
+• The presence of collaboration between institutions facilitating data access and exchange.

 Operating Models